 Your turn: Go through your list until you can tick off ideas that cover these three criteria.

 The final step is to find out whether there’s an audience for the idea.

 To do this I’d go to Google and type – Dog lovers to guage interest in this topic.

-  As you can see from the image above, there are over 250 million pages talking about dogs.
+As you can see from the image above, over 250 million pages are talking about dogs.
 There’s even a Facebook page with 4.1 million fans – this tells me one thing, people are talking about dogs.

 But, that’s not enough, I need to be sure, dog owners are interested to buy dog products off the internet.

 So, I’d go back to Google and type this time – Buy Dog foods.
 1.4 billion pages are talking about buying dog food online.
 Yes, this is a competitive niche.
 But, it tells me, there’s money to to be made here.

 If you followed along and completed the tasks, you should have a clear niche to blog about.